-In Silico methods provide a solution to the problem of excessive time and resources necessary for the study and development of new molecules and therapeutic targets based on experimental information, that sets the standard for structure-based molecule design (SBDD) for its acronym in English, in molecular dynamics, ligand-based molecule design (LBDD) and fragment-based molecule design (FBDD).
-In this sense these methods include a variety of computational models based on the measurement of physicochemical, mathematical and biological parameters obtained from experimental models that study interactions at the molecular level between ligands (drugs) and proteins.
-The information resulting from this process is analyzed and interpreted by Machine Learning (ML) type algorithms that parameters correlate such as molecular weight, lipophilicity/hydrophilicity ratio (log P), number of hydrogens bonded donor-acceptor, polar surface and affinity to its target protein, resulting in an approximate accurate prediction of biological behavior in the process of reinforcing information from existing molecules or discovering new active molecules.
-Among the most representative in Silico methods are those that study the interaction through a structural-based virtual screening (VS) high throughput screening (HTS), molecular docking and screens that analyzes the process of absorption, distribution, metabolism and elimination (ADME) of drugs in a biological system as in the case of SAR studies.
-This is way, to develop the methods one must start from the knowledge of the molecular structure of the ligands as well as the associated proteins previously studied and contained in libraries such as PubChem, ChEMBL and ZINC; nevertheless, the results are not limited to already existing information that it is possible to experiment with the design and structural nature of the ligands, their flexibility and their spatial dimension and rigidity, in this sense, it is essential to jointly prepare the target site of the ligand using Xray crystallography available in databases such as PBD (www.rcsb.org).
-The digitization of the parameters corresponding to each of the molecular variables to be studied becomes the raw material for experimentation and the starting point for the different types of docking, validation and analysis of results.4,5
+In Silico methods provide a solution to the problem of excessive time and resources necessary for the study and development of new molecules and therapeutic targets based on experimental information that sets the standard for structure-based molecule design (SBDD), for its English acronym, in molecular dynamics, ligand-based molecule design (LBDD) and fragment-based molecule design (FBDD).
+In this sense, these methods include a variety of computational models based on the measurement of physicochemical, mathematical, and biological parameters obtained from experimental models that study interactions at the molecular level between ligands (drugs) and proteins.
+The information resulting from this process is analyzed and interpreted by Machine Learning (ML) type algorithms that correlate parameters such molecular weight. lipophilicity/hydrophilicity ratio (log P), number of hydrogens bonded donor-acceptor, polar surface, and affinity to its target protein, resulting in an approximate accurate prediction of biological behavior in the process of reinforcing information from existing molecules or discovering new active molecules.
+Among the most representative in Silico methods are those that study the interaction through a structural-based virtual screening (VS), high throughput screening (HTS), molecular docking, and screens that analyze the process of absorption, distribution, metabolism, and elimination (ADME) of drugs in a biological system as in the case of SAR studies.
+It is the way to develop the methods from which one must start from the knowledge of the molecular structure of the ligands as well as the associated proteins previously studied and contained in libraries such as PubChem, ChEMBL and ZINC; nevertheless, the results do not limit to already existing information that it is possible to experiment with the design and structural nature of the ligands, their flexibility and their spatial dimension and rigidity, in this sense, it is essential to jointly prepare the target site of the ligand using X-ray crystallography available in databases such as PBD (www.rcsb.org).
+The parameter digitization corresponding to each of the molecular variables to be studied becomes the raw material for experimentation and the starting point for the different types of docking, validation, and analysis of results.